 Hi Annie, My daughter refuses to clean her room.
-She’s seven and loves to collect everything and her room is a bit of a cluttered mess.
+She’s seven and loves to collect everything, and her room is a bit of a cluttered mess.
 I’ve offered to help her clean, but she cries and screams that she wants everything left exactly as it is.
-I understand that she deserves a private place to keep her things, but I feel that piles of artwork, bags of “special” rocks, and toys everywhere just isn’t acceptable.
+I understand that she deserves a private place to keep her things, but I feel that having piles of artwork, bags of “special” rocks, and toys everywhere just isn’t acceptable.
 I want her to understand the importance of respecting her space and keeping it organized.
 Should I just let her keep her room messy?

 Be reasonable and flexible but within boundaries

 Ok, let’s look at those two.
 To answer your first one, I’d give her a space but not the whole space.
-So find her a large container where she is allowed to keep all her special rocks etc. She can keep it as messy as she wants as long as no food makes it’s way in there.
+So find her a large container where she is allowed to keep all her special rocks, etc. She can keep it as messy as she wants as long as no food makes its way in there.
 Explain that the more messy she keeps it, the less likely that any of her artwork will make it for the long-term.
-Other than that small lecture let her find that out for herself.
+Other than that small lecture, let her find that out for herself.

 Now that she has her special container kept the way she wants it, everything else is on a different playing field.
-I would explain that the rest of the world lives with certain standards and that you expect her to maintain those standards and if she doesn’t, there will unfortunately be consequences.
-You would like to leave that to her but you recognize that she is seven and that she will need perhaps a twice weekly review.
+I would explain that the rest of the world lives with certain standards and that you expect her to maintain those standards, and if she doesn’t, there will unfortunately be consequences.
+You would like to leave that to her, but you recognize that she is seven and that she will need perhaps a twice-weekly review.

 Stay positive despite the fuss

 Do this as often as necessary.
-I’d give her a couple of weeks and she’ll get the picture and one day you might even find the box tidy and the artwork neatly preserved.
+I’d give her a couple of weeks, and she’ll get the picture, and one day you might even find the box tidy and the artwork neatly preserved.
 You can live in hope after all!
 For further parenting help, please visit my services page.

 Best of luck,